uriel1998/tdab/README.md

 For example, `tmux-sidebar.sh man man` will show you the man page for man in the sidebar.

+If the *first* argument is either `-h` or `--hold` then TDAB will pause after executing the program and wait for you to hit a key (necessary for programs that exit immediately, which triggers the pane closing).

 If you run the scripts outside of tmux, it will just run the command.

 ### tmux_devour.sh